-- A King's Norton boy has the school badge visible below the knot on his tie, his shirt is tucked in and he wears his blazer.
-He understands that he should be ready to demonstrate that he meets these s tandards. - A King's Norton boy does not wear a hoodie or tracksuit top.
-He is encouraged to bring an appropriate warm and waterproof coat to school. - A King's Norton boy never uses his phone or earphones in lessons unless his teacher specifically allows it.
-If it is allowed his phone/ earphones will be put away out of sight before he leaves the room. - A King's Norton boy understands that although he is allowed to use his phone during social times, he should not access his phone during lesson time, between lessons or whilst having his lunch in the canteen. - A King's Norton boy brings a note from home regarding any issues with uniform; HoY/Form Tutors sign and date these notes when they have been seen.
-If uniform issues are not resolved quickly, boys are referred to HoY, and this may result in a loss of social time, contact home or further consequences.
+- has the school badge visible below the knot on his tie, his shirt is tucked in, and he wears his blazer in lessons and around school.
+He understands that he should be ready to demonstrate that he meets these standards. - does not wear a hoodie or tracksuit top at any point in school.
+He is encouraged to bring an appropriate warm and waterproof coat to school. - never uses his phone or earphones in lessons unless his teacher specifically allows it as part of the learning.
+If it is allowed, his phone/earphones will be put away out of sight before he leaves the room, and earphones should never be used around school or outside, including at break times. - understands that although he is allowed to use his phone during social times when outside or in the canteen social space, he should not access his phone during lesson time, between lessons or whilst eating. - brings a note from home regarding any issues with uniform and complies with any sanctions issued for repeat offences.